 The Swedish Lussebulle has long been a popular pastry, served at Christmas and around Lucia in Sweden.
 Although the lussebulle is one of the Swede’s most beloved baked goods, they still can’t keep themselves from inventing new variations of the bun.
-This year, the lussesemla has become a new phenomenon.
-And it’s actually pretty darn good.
+Last year, the lussesemla became a new phenomenon – and it’s unsurprisingly pretty darn good.

 So, we decided to share the recipe with our beloved readers.
 The original recipe can be found in Swedish on Aftonbladet.